m-ender/retina/README.md

     Retina ./pattern.rgx -e "bar"
     Retina -e "foo.*" ./replacement.rpl
     Retina -e "foo.*" -e "bar"
-    Retina ./pattern1.rgx ./replacement1.rpl ./pattern2.rgx ./replacement2.rpl
+    Retina ./pattern1.rgx ./replacement1.rpl ./pattern2.rgx
-    Retina ./pattern1.rgx -e "bar" -e "foo*" ./replacement2.rpl
+    Retina ./pattern1.rgx -e "bar" -e "foo*"

-Alternatively, you can use the `-s` flag and read all patterns and replacements from a single newline-separated file.
+Because this can get cumbersome from programs with many stages, you can also use the `-s` flag and read all parts from a single newline-separated file.
+In this case, the recommended file extension is `.ret`:

-In any case, the input to the program will be read from the standard input stream.
+    Retina -s ./program.ret

-### The Pattern File
+### The Pattern

-Regardless of how many source files are supplied, the first one (and then every other file) will be the *pattern file*.
+Regardless of whether a stage consists of one or two parts, the first one will be the *pattern*.
 First and foremost, this will contain the regex to be used.
-However, if the file contains at least one backtick (`` ` ``), the code before the first backtick will be used to configure the exact operation mode of Retina - let's call this the *configuration string*.
+However, if the file contains at least one backtick (`` ` ``), the code before the first backtick will be used to configure the stage - let's call this the *configuration string*.
 As an example, the pattern file

     _Ss`a.

 configures Retina with `_Ss` (more on that later) and defines the regex as `a.`.
 Any further backticks are simply part of the regex.
 If you want to use backticks in your regex, but do not want to configure Retina, just start your pattern file with a single backtick (which translates to an empty configuration).

-If *only* the pattern file is supplied, there are several different operation modes available, the default being a matching mode.
+Most types of stages only use a single file.

-### The Replacement File
+### The Replacement

-If an even number of files is supplied, Retina always operates in Replace mode (which can also be configured).
-In this case the files are first grouped into pairs, where each pair constitutes one replacement stage, which modifies the input and passes it on to the next stage.
-The first source file in each pair is then still a *pattern*, but the second file in each pair is used to define the replacement string.
+If the stage operates in Replace mode, it consists of two parts, where the first is a pattern as described above, and the second is the replacement string.
 You can use all the usual references to capturing groups like `$n`.
+If no replacement part is supplied (but Replace mode is enforced), the replacement string is assumed to be the empty string.

 ### The Configuration String

-Currently, the configuration string simply is an unordered bunch of characters, which switches between different options, modes and flags.
+Currently, the configuration string simply is a (mostly) unordered bunch of characters, which switches between different options, modes and flags.
 This may get more complicated in the future.
 If multiple conflicting options are used, the latter option will override the former.

 Some characters are available in all modes, some only in specific ones.
 Mode-specific options are denoted by non-alphanumeric characters and are mentioned below when the individual modes are discussed.